moszis/starter-react-redux/README.md

 # Why use this?

-Redux-Minimal contains the minimum npm packages you need to have installed in order to build a react redux real-world app containing:
+Starter-React-Redux contains the minimum npm packages you need to have installed in order to build a react redux real-world app containing:
 * a proper file/folder structure
 * pages (routes)
 * forms with validation